kalebsofer/assistant-ext/README.md

 # IDE Assistant with Ollama

-A VS Code extension that provides an AI-powered coding assistant, using a locally hosted language model via Ollama.
+An IDE extension that provides an AI-powered coding assistant, using a locally hosted language model via Ollama.
 This extension integrates directly into your VS Code environment, offering contextual code assistance, explanations, and suggestions.

 ## Features